-Telluric standard stars are part of the calibration plan for all your observations.
+Telluric standard stars, of early types B1 to B9, are part of the calibration plan for all your observations.
 PSF standard stars are not.
-If you wish to observe a PSF standard star, prepare a corresponding OB with the template . . . cal PSF.
+If you wish to observe a PSF standard star, prepare a corresponding OB with the template ..cal_PSF.
 Alignment of coadd images from different nights - faint targets, noAO only: For the closed loop AO observation the position of the field selector mirror can be used to align coadd images taken in different nights.
 For open loop noAO observations of faint targets acquired with blind offsets it is recommended to add the template SINFONI_ifs_cal_PSF with the blind offset swapped in sign to take an image of the blind offset star.